 NOTE: There is a slight caveat here, and it’s worth calling out.
 One thing to avoid is making your title and your name the same size.
 Again, consider that your book cover’s design needs to have some motion.
 And since this is a static image, we have to settle on providing the illusion of motion.
 We do that by throwing things slightly off balance.
 One way to accomplish this is to make your title and your author name different sizes.
 Make one bigger than the other, and then put them in different positions.
 Bonus points if you can put them in counter positions, so that they look like an unequally weighted scale.
 But regardless of whether your name is in bigger type or smaller type than your title, the important thing to remember is that you want to avoid equal treatment for both.
 Weight one heavier than the other, to create a sense of movement and depth on the page.

 It may not be a word, but it’s pretty important—and it’s probably the most overlooked aspect of cover design:

-You need to consider what your cover will look like as a thumbnail.
+You need to consider what your book cover will look like as a thumbnail.

 So everything else aside, one of the most important aspects of cover design is the answer to this question: How well does it scale down?